Large deviations in non-Markovian stochastic epidemics: C. Derivation of the final outbreak-size distribution

 By integrating $x_s$ from $1$ to $x_s^*$ and $x_r$ from $0$ to $1-x_s^*$, we obtain an implicit relation between the final outbreak size $x_s^*=x_s(t\to\infty)$ and $m$

-Note that, plugging $\alpha=1$ into $\Memf{1}$ and $\Memf{2}$ and using Eq.~(5) in the main text, this result coincides with that of Ref.~[27] in the Markovian case.
+Note that, plugging $\alpha=1$ into $\Memf{1}$ and $\Memf{2}$ and using Eq.~(5) in the main text, this result coincides with that of Ref.~[28] in the Markovian case.
 Equation~(\ref{eq:m_relation_appendix}) is important since it removes $m$ from the action $\Act$ and makes it a function of a single variable $x_s^*$.
-To find the action $\Act(x_s^*)$ for each final state $x_s^*$, which determines the outbreak size distribution via the WKB ansatz, we write down the formal solution of the action, as done in classical mechanics~[23,25,27]
+To find the action $\Act(x_s^*)$ for each final state $x_s^*$, which determines the outbreak size distribution via the WKB ansatz, we write down the formal solution of the action~[25,28]

 We argue that the integral over $\Ham$ vanishes because $\Ham\simeq0$, and that when taking $t\to\infty$ the integral over $p_i\dot{x}_i$ vanishes because $p_i$ is constant and $x_i(t=0)=x_i(t\to\infty)\simeq0$.
 After some algebra, this leaves us with a reduced integral $ \Act(x_s^*)= \int_1^{x_s^*}p_sdx_s$, where $p_s$ is given by Eq.~(\ref{eq:exp_p_s}).
 Plugging $p_s$ into the integral, we obtain